bf2fc6cc711aee1a0c2a/kas-installer/README.md

    Kafka Service
 1. Run `uninstall.sh` to remove KAS from the cluster.
 You should remove any deployed Kafkas before runnig this script.

+---
+**NOTE:**
+Installer uses predefined bundle for installing Strimzi Operator, to use a different bundle you'll need to build a dev bundle and update STRIMZI_OPERATOR_BUNDLE_IMAGE environment variable.

+---

 ## Using rhoas CLI